 - The Frontier – the next steps for space exploration after 2069, whether they take our crews to moons in the outer reaches of the solar system (Titan, Enceladus, Europa) or to the upper atmosphere of Venus (where airships could comfortably cruise), and whether they take swarms of robotic probes throughout the solar system, or take an uncrewed payload on our first true interstellar mission.

 Overall, the opportunity to think daring thoughts about the future was thoroughly enjoyable, and the chance to present our ideas to two of the biggest names in human spaceflight was quite a privilege.
-The illustrations I did for our five “visions”, can be found below along with my slightly fanciful brainstorming; our full presentation can be viewed here.
+The illustrations I did for our five “visions”, can be found below.